kpalang/mirth-plugin-guide/Readme.md

 - keystore.jks - The name of the generate keystore file.
 - storepass - The password for our keystore. __*Password for the certificate itself will come later*__
 - 360 - Validity of our certificate in days
+- JKS - Our certificate has to be in the proprietary JKS format

 After entering the previous command, you'll be greeted with the following view:
 ```